-- Back to School Resources for School Personnel Visit disclaimer page , a collection of resources compiled by the National Child Traumatic Stress Network (NCTSN) that highlight issues related to trauma, including how it affects children and how schools can support students and families who have been impacted by trauma.
+- Back to School Resources for School Personnel (PDF) Visit disclaimer page , a collection of resources compiled by the National Child Traumatic Stress Network (NCTSN) that highlight issues related to trauma, including how it affects children and how schools can support students and families who have been impacted by trauma.

 - Psychological First Aid Manual Visit disclaimer page , a resource from NCTSN to assist children, adults, and families in the aftermath of disaster and terrorism.
 The manual is available in English, Spanish, Japanese, and Chinese.
 (The manual is available in English, Spanish, Japanese, and Chinese).